Published June 8, 2026 · Updated June 18, 2026

 Tried this recipe?

-Red lentils (15–20 minutes): Break down into a soft, creamy texture during cooking.
+Red lentils (15 to 20 minutes): Break down into a soft, creamy texture during cooking.
 Best for soups, dals, and puréed dishes.
 Not ideal for meal prep bowls where you want a distinct texture.

-Green lentils (20–25 minutes): Hold their shape well.
-Mild, earthy flavour.
-The most versatile batch cooking choice — works equally well warm or cold, in bowls or salads.
+Green lentils (20 to 25 minutes): Hold their shape well, with a mild, earthy flavor.
+The most versatile batch cooking choice, working equally well warm or cold, in bowls or salads.
 The primary recipe uses green lentils.

-Brown lentils (20–30 minutes): Slightly earthier than green lentils, also hold their shape.
-Slightly more affordable.
-Good substitute in any recipe here.
+Brown lentils (20 to 30 minutes): Slightly earthier than green lentils, they also hold their shape, and are slightly more affordable.
+A good substitute in any recipe here.

-French Puy lentils (25–30 minutes): Firmer, peppery, and most shape-retentive of all.
-The premium choice for cold salads and grain bowls — worth the extra cost if presentation matters.
+French Puy lentils (25 to 30 minutes): Firmer, peppery, and the most shape-retentive of all.
+The premium choice for cold salads and grain bowls, worth the extra cost if presentation matters.
 For more dish ideas using these in a Mediterranean context, see our Mediterranean diet lunch ideas roundup.

-Black beluga lentils (20–25 minutes): Striking appearance, slightly sweet flavour, very firm texture.
-Excellent for bowls where visual contrast with colourful vegetables matters.
+Black beluga lentils (20 to 25 minutes): Striking appearance, slightly sweet flavor, very firm texture.
+Excellent for bowls where visual contrast with colorful vegetables matters.

 The Lentil Recipe Base Batch: How to Cook Lentils for the Week

-The foundation of all the lentil recipes in this guide is a single batch of plain, cooked lentils, flavoured each day differently.
-The technique is simple: rinse thoroughly, add to cold water with aromatics (bay leaf, garlic, half an onion), bring to a boil, reduce heat, simmer covered 20–25 minutes until tender but not mushy, drain, and cool.
+The foundation of all the lentil recipes in this guide is a single batch of plain, cooked lentils, flavored differently each day.
+The technique is simple: rinse thoroughly, add to cold water with aromatics (bay leaf, garlic, half an onion), bring to a boil, reduce heat, simmer covered 20 to 25 minutes until tender but not mushy, drain, and cool.

-Two cups of dried lentils yield approximately 6 cups cooked — enough for six generous ½-cup portions or four generous 1-cup bowl servings.
-The batch-cooking approach is what makes lentil recipes practical for a full work week without cooking every day.
+Two cups of dried lentils yield approximately 6 cups cooked, enough for six generous half-cup portions or four generous 1-cup bowl servings.
+The batch-cooking approach makes lentil recipes practical for a full workweek without cooking every day.
 The budget meal prep strategy of cooking a single batch and dressing it differently each day is exactly what this guide delivers.

 Once the base batch is cooked, divide it into portions and season each differently.
 This prevents the “same lunch every day” fatigue that derails most meal prep routines.

-Mediterranean: Olive oil, lemon juice, garlic, dried oregano — top with cherry tomatoes, cucumber, red onion, kalamata olives, and optional feta.
+Mediterranean: Olive oil, lemon juice, garlic, dried oregano, topped with cherry tomatoes, cucumber, red onion, kalamata olives, and optional feta.
 See the recipe card for full details.

 5-Day Lentil Meal Plan

-Monday — Mediterranean Lentil Bowl: 1 cup lentils + cherry tomatoes + cucumber + olives + lemon-oregano dressing.
+Monday, Mediterranean Lentil Bowl: 1 cup lentils plus cherry tomatoes, cucumber, olives, and lemon-oregano dressing.
 Full recipe in the card above.

-Wednesday — Cold Lentil Salad: 1 cup lentils + roasted red peppers + arugula + Dijon mustard vinaigrette.
-Serve cold — ideal if no microwave access.
+Wednesday, Cold Lentil Salad: 1 cup lentils plus roasted red peppers, arugula, and Dijon mustard vinaigrette.
+Serve cold, ideal if no microwave access.
 More ideas in our cold lunch recipes guide.

-Thursday — Mexican Lentil Bowls: 1 cup lentils + cumin-chili spice mix + corn + avocado + lime juice + fresh cilantro.
+Thursday, Mexican Lentil Bowls: 1 cup lentils plus cumin-chili spice mix, corn, avocado, lime juice, and fresh cilantro.

-Friday — Middle Eastern Lentil Plate: 1 cup lentils + za’atar + tahini drizzle + roasted vegetables + fresh parsley.
+Friday, Middle Eastern Lentil Plate: 1 cup lentils plus za’atar, tahini drizzle, roasted vegetables, and fresh parsley.

 Chef Tips for Perfect Lentil Recipes

 Check for doneness 5 minutes early: Lentil cooking times vary significantly based on how old the dried lentils are.
 Older lentils take longer; fresh-crop lentils can be done in 15 minutes.
-Start checking texture at the 15-minute mark — they should be tender but still hold their shape.
-Overcooked lentils become mushy and don’t work in bowls or salads.
+Start checking texture at the 15-minute mark, they should be tender but still hold their shape.
+Overcooked lentils become mushy and do not work in bowls or salads.

 Cool completely before dressing: Hot or even warm lentils will absorb dressing unevenly and can wilt salad greens instantly.
 Spread cooked lentils on a baking sheet for 15 minutes or use an ice bath to cool them quickly before combining with fresh vegetables and dressing.

-Undercook slightly if freezing: Lentils destined for the freezer should come off heat 3–4 minutes before they’re fully tender.
-They’ll continue to cook slightly during freezing/thawing and will reach perfect texture when reheated rather than turning mushy.
+Undercook slightly if freezing: Lentils destined for the freezer should come off heat 3 to 4 minutes before they are fully tender.
+They will continue to cook slightly during freezing and thawing and will reach perfect texture when reheated rather than turning mushy.

 Reheat with a splash of liquid: Refrigerated lentils thicken considerably overnight.
-When microwaving, add 1–2 tablespoons of water or broth before reheating to restore the original consistency.
-Heat in 30-second intervals, stirring between each, until reaching 74°C (165°F) throughout.
+When microwaving, add 1 to 2 tablespoons of water or broth before reheating to restore the original consistency.
+Heat in 30-second intervals, stirring between each, until reaching 165°F (74°C) throughout.

 Lentil Recipes Storage and Serving Suggestions

 Refrigerator Storage: Cooked plain lentils keep for up to 5 days in airtight containers.
-Assembled dressed bowls (with dressing mixed in) keep for 3–4 days.
+Assembled dressed bowls (with dressing mixed in) keep for 3 to 4 days.
 Store dressings and fresh toppings (feta, herbs, avocado) separately and add just before eating for maximum freshness.
 Label containers with the date.

 Freezer Storage: Plain cooked lentils freeze exceptionally well for up to 3 months.
 Portion into 1-cup freezer bags, flatten before sealing (speeds thawing), and label with variety and date.
 Thaw overnight in the refrigerator.
 Never refreeze previously frozen lentils.
 Do not freeze assembled bowls with fresh vegetables or dressing.

-Meal Prep Strategy: Cook the full base batch on Sunday (30–35 minutes total).
-Divide into 5–6 equal portions in separate containers while still warm.
+Meal Prep Strategy: Cook the full base batch on Sunday (30 to 35 minutes total).
+Divide into 5 to 6 equal portions in separate containers while still warm.
 Allow to cool uncovered 20 minutes before sealing.
 Prep your fresh toppings separately (chop vegetables, make dressings, portion cheese) and store in small containers alongside.
 Assembly at lunchtime takes under 3 minutes.

 Complete the Meal: Lentil bowls pair well with a slice of crusty sourdough or a whole-grain pita for extra complex carbohydrates.
 For a lighter pairing, add a side of roasted vegetables or a simple cucumber-tomato salad.
-If you’re building a full week of varied protein-forward plant-based lunches, see our Mediterranean diet lunch ideas for additional bowl and salad combinations.
+If you are building a full week of varied protein-forward plant-based lunches, see our Sunday meal prep guide for additional bowl and salad combinations.

 Lentil Recipes FAQs